-That's the reason why at the Adair Inn in the White Mountains, breakfast is served at half past eight in the morning for all guests.
-We eat them hot and put some butter on them, which immediately melts and drips through the airy openings of the pastry - what a delight!
-For this experience we gladly accept the fixed breakfast times.
+At the Adair Inn in the White Mountains USA, breakfast is available for all guests at half past eight in the morning.
+We eat them hot and put some butter on them, which immediately melts and makes its way through the airy openings of the pastries - delicious!
+We are happy to accept the fixed breakfast times.
 Finally, we both get a large piece of warm apple pie with fresh blueberries and two pork sausages.
-And before you ask us: yes, that tastes good!
-Delicious!
+And before you ask us: yes, it tastes good!
+Even excellent!

 We recommend this wonderful Inn to all who want to combine their journey through the White Mountains with the experience of true American hospitality.
 We felt so comfortable at the Adair Inn that it was hard to say goodbye after just one night.
 It is worth spending several nights here.
 We recommend our White Mountains Bed and Breakfast for your stay, if you want to experience true New England hospitality.

 Adair Country Inn & Restaurant

 80 Guider Lane